KiiPlatform/ebisu/tio/README.md

 ```

 Number of tokens to be used to parse json varies depending on how complex the target json string is.
-If you defined complex(i.e, a lot of fields or long arrays in the commands) controll command, you would need to give larger number.
+If you defined complex(i.e, a lot of fields or long arrays in the commands) control command, you would need to give larger number.
-Alternatively, you can use dynamic allocation for tokens by using followig API:
+Alternatively, you can use dynamic allocation for tokens by using following API:

 ```c
 void tio_handler_set_json_parser_resource_cb(